Lorentz Local Canonicalization: How to Make Any Network Lorentz-Equivariant: Experimental details

 \subsection{QFT amplitude regression}

-\paragraph{Dataset} The amplitude regression datasets are generated in complete analogy to \citet{spinner2025lorentz}.
+\paragraph{Dataset.} The amplitude regression datasets are publicly available on \url{https://zenodo.org/records/16793011}.
+They are generated in complete analogy to \citet{spinner2025lorentz}.
 The Monte Carlo generator MadGraph~\cite{Alwall:2011uj} is used to generate particle configurations for a given process following the phase-space distribution predicted in QFT.
 Each data point contains the kinematics of the two colliding quarks, the intermediate $Z$ bosons, and the additional gluons.
 The events have unit weight and, therefore, closely simulate the distributions which can be observed in the experiments.
 The amplitude is re-evaluated using a standalone MadGraph package and stored with the particle kinematics.
 Physics-motivated cuts are needed to avoid divergent regions.
 We apply a cut on the transverse momentum, $p_T>20\;\text{GeV}$, and on the angular distance between gluons, $\Delta R > 0.4$.

-The $Z+\{1,2,3\}g$ datasets contain 10M events, while we generate 100M events for the more challenging $Z+4g$ dataset to complete our scaling studies.
-The evaluation of the models is performed on the same independent dataset used in \cite{spinner2025lorentz}.
+The $Z+\{1,2,3\}g$ datasets contain 10M events each, while we generate 100M events for the more challenging $Z+4g$ dataset to complete our scaling studies.
+For validation and testing, we use the same independent dataset as in \cite{spinner2025lorentz}, from which we use 100k events for validation and 500k events for the final evaluation.
 The amplitudes $A$ are preprocessed with a logarithmic transformation followed by a standardization,

 The input four-momenta are rescaled by the standard deviation of the entire dataset.
 Finally, we remove the alignment along the z-axis in two steps.
 First, we boost the inputs in the reference frame of the sum of the two incoming particles, also called center-of-mass frame.
 Then, we apply a random general Lorentz transformation.